YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

   # return data
   return map
 ```
 Our default values will also describe to us what type of variable we're expecting for each of our arguments.
 If you're writing your scripts in Godot's built-in script editor, you should get a nice tooltip to appear when you type a call to this function, telling you what types of vars it wants for each of the arguments, along with their name.
 This is pure gold for anyone other than the author of the script who is trying to use it, and even super-helpful to us as well.
-It's easy to forget what your own code is doing, so reminders like this save a lot of time and effort.
+It's easy to forget what your own code is doing, so reminders like this save a lot of time and effort in the long run.
 To populate our `map` array, we iterate over the length of `map_size.x`.
 For each iteration "row", we create a new list "column".
 We then iterate over the length of `map_size.y` and assign the value of `wall_id` that many times into the column array.
 The column is then appended to the map array, and the iteration begins again for the new value of `x`.
 Since we're representing our walls with indicies (map tiles are defined by index), we'll define index `0` as our wall_id.
-In theory, wall_id could be anything!

 ### We Have Rooms To Grow
-By now, we've effectively created for ourselves a dungeon consisting of solid rock.
-Not very interesting.
+By now, we've effectively created for ourselves a dungeon consisting of solid rock which isn't very interesting.
 From this solid block, we want to carve out spaces to represent rooms and hallways.
 To do this, we need to add some more arguments to our function.
 The order of these *are* important:

 ```python
 func Generate( map_size=Vector2(80,70), room_count=35, room_size=Vector2(5,16), wall_id=0, floor_id=1 ):